dbos-inc/dbos-docs/docs/api-reference/communicatorlib.md

 const curDate = await wfCtx.invoke(CurrentTimeCommunicator).getCurrentDate();
 ```

-When using the DBOS testing runtime, it may be necessary to register the communcator class:
+When using the DBOS testing runtime, if you are explicitly providing the list of classes to register, it will be necessary to register any library communicator classes also:
 ```typescript
   testRuntime = await createTestingRuntime([Operations, CurrentTimeCommunicator], "dbos-config.yaml");
 ```